nsqio/nsq/README.md

 ([@jehiah][jehiah_twitter]) but wouldn't have been possible without the support of [bitly][bitly], maintainers ([Pierce Lopez][pierce_github]), and all our [contributors][contributors].

-[Matt Reiferson][matt_github]'s contributions to this project are being made solely in a personal capacity and does not convey any rights to any intellectual property of any third parties.

 Logo created by Wolasi Konu ([@kisalow][wolasi_twitter]).

 [protocol]: http://nsq.io/clients/tcp_protocol_spec.html